SharinaS/Cloud-Engineering-Fundamentals/ha_architecture.md

   * Quick Start CF templates built by AWS
 * Elastic Beanstalk

-### Multi-AZ vs Read Replicas for RDS
+# Multi-AZ vs Read Replicas for RDS

 Multi-AZ: For disaster recovery
 Read Replicas for RDS: For performance

 For a simulated failure of RDS.
 You can force a failover from one AZ to another by doing a reboot of the DB.
 Go up to "actions > reboot".
 Click "Reboot With Failover?"
 It will take a website down for a few minutes.

 * Can do this with any RDS instance that has multi-AZ configured.

-### Scaling out vs Scaling up
+# Scaling out vs Scaling up

+## Scaling out

-Scaling out: Where we use auto scaling groups and we add additional EC2 instances.
+We use auto scaling groups and we add additional EC2 instances.

+Horizontal scaling means an app doesn't store previous session info on specific ec2 instances, so any instance can process the request.

+Horizontal scaling is a principle of sound design when it comes to reliability.

+## Scaling up

-Scaling up: Where we increase the resources inside our EC2 instances
+We increase the resources inside our EC2 instances

 * Go from a t2.micro to a 6x extra large.
 * An EC2 instance is changed to have more RAM

+### Elasticity

+The ability to scale computing resources up or down, while *only paying for the resources used*.

-## S3 storage classes
+# S3 storage classes

 Highly available:

 * Standard S3
   * expensive
   * availability of 99.99%